eclipse/vorto/website/content/documentation/mappingengine.md

 ## Vorto Payload Mapping Engine

+The Vorto Payload Mapping Engine is a very easy and light-weight component to convert device payload in different formats to a normalized and standardized Vorto Function Block representation which can then be converted further to specific IoT platform data structures.

 ![Vorto Mapping Engine Overview](/images/documentation/payloadmapping.png)

-To get started, please take a look at the [Payload Mapping Tutorial]({{< ref "tutorials/payloadmapping.md" >}})
+It supports Eclipse Ditto as the target platform mapping out-of-the-box.
+A Data Mapping API is available to implement the integration with other IoT platforms.

+[Get started]({{< relref "tutorials/payloadmapping.md" >}}) of using the Vorto Payload Mapping Engine in a concrete example.

 ### Built-in Mapping Converter functions

-The Vorto Mapping Engine offers a set of built-in converter functions, that you can use in your mapping rules.
-Please refer to the [Converter Functions](https://github.com/eclipse/vorto/blob/0.10.0.M3/server/repo/repository-mapping/docs/built_in_converters.md) documentation.
+If you need to do value conversions from the device payload to the function block property value, the Vorto Mapping Engine offers a set of available built-in converter functions to choose from.

+Here is an example that converts a string value to a float:

+	from Accelerometer.status.x_value to source with {xpath:"number:toFloat(/stringproperty)"}

+Please refer to the complete [Converter Functions documentation](https://github.com/eclipse/vorto/blob/0.10.0.M3/server/repo/repository-mapping/docs/built_in_converters.md) for more information.

 #### Example